 So what if you had an objective way to quantify the intensity of your struggles?
 What if you had a research-backed shorthand, so that neither you nor anyone else could second-guess the validity of your experience?

 ARCHANGELS, a movement and platform celebrating and supporting caregivers, asked these questions, and decided it was important to find an answer.
 They created a tool to assess the intensity of caregivers’ experience, and to help caregivers both communicate their needs and find solutions.
-This tool is called the Caregiver Intensity Index (CII for short), and it’s been made available to Supportiv readers for free.
+This tool is called the Caregiver Intensity Index (CII for short).

 The Caregiver Intensity Index (CII)